 - I no longer recommend adding vanilla extract (or other flavored extracts) to this chocolate as most extracts contain a small amount of water which can cause the chocolate to seize.
 If you would like to add flavors I recommend you use a food grade oil (like mint, orange, cherry, coffee, etc) instead.

-- Melt over a water bath: Place the cocoa butter in a medium sized heat safe bowl.
+- Optional: Melt over a water bath.
+Place the cocoa butter in a medium sized heat safe bowl.
 Place the bowl over a small pot of simmer water.
 Make sure the bottom of the bowl doesn't touch the water.
 Let sit and stir occasionally until fully melted.

 - How much & what kind of sweetener to use: This recipe is meant to be a 'healthy/healthier' chocolate that uses natural or unrefined sweeteners.
-For this reason I recommend honey or maple syrup however you can try out different type of sweetener here like stevia, erythritol, caster sugar, etc. Just keep in mind that not all sugar is created equal - some are sweeter than others so you will need varying amounts depending on what you use.
-You'll need to play around with the amounts you use based on your preference.
+For this reason I recommend honey or maple syrup however you can try out different type of sweetener here like.
+Remember that all sweeteners are different - some sweeter than others.
+Play around with the amounts you use based on your preference.
+Honey produces the most consitent results due to its low water content.
 If you're not concerned about using natural sweeteners, then I recommend you use 3/4cup -1 cup icing/powdered sugar.

 - If it's important to you, keep in mind that honey is not vegan.